idax-exchange/idax-official-api-docs/open-api_en.md

 > Description

-Order information within the last 24 hours
+Get historical order information and return information only for the last two days

 > URL

 /api/v2/orderHistory

 > Http Method